CIDER is the Clojure(Script) Interactive Development Environment that Rocks!

 Programmers are expected to program in a very dynamic and incremental manner, constantly re-evaluating existing Clojure definitions and adding new ones to their running applications.
 You never stop/start a Clojure application while using CIDER - you're constantly interacting with it and changing it.

 You can find more details about the typical CIDER workflow in the Interactive Programming section.
-While we're a bit short on video tutorials, you can check out this tutorial about SLIME to get a feel about what do we mean by an "Interactive Development Environment".
-There are plenty of differences between CIDER and SLIME, but the core ideas are pretty much the same (and SLIME served as the principle inspiration for CIDER).
+While we're a bit short on video tutorials, you can check out this into to CIDER to get a feel about what do we mean by an "Interactive Development Environment".

 CIDER's built on top of nREPL, the Clojure networked REPL server.